We exist to empower better periods.

-We believe that every woman and girl has the right to period with dignity.
+We believe that every person has the right to period with dignity.

 For us, this means having access to quality products and destigmatising periods.
-This might seem fairly simple for us in Australia, but around the world millions of women and girls period in shame.
+This might seem fairly simple for us in Australia, but around the world millions of people period in shame.

 So we’re making our periods do good by supporting education and menstrual hygiene education around the world.

 I have chosen to partner The Periodical with an organisation in Northern Uganda working hard to give women and girls access to secondary and tertiary schooling, sexual health education and clean and safe births.

 I’m particularly excited about their program to destigmatise periods through a program that targets teachers, students and families.
 Instead of seeing periods as dirty or shameful, they are normalised so girls can continue to go to school.

 Did you know that more than 130 million girls around the world aren’t in school?